What you see: A brown area inside your avocado.

 No matter how you slice it (har!), the fat end of this avocado has clearly struggled.
 The tissue is brown, turning black, which means it’s dying or dead and is unlikely to taste very good.

-The rest of the avocado is still fine, though you may want to taste test the areas with the little brown lines, which we covered in an earlier post.
+The light green flesh of the rest of the avocado is still fine, though you may want to taste test the areas with the little brown lines, which we covered in an earlier post.
 In any event, your avocado toast can proceed, but just with a bit less avocado than you’d hoped.

 Maybe it was dropped.
 Maybe it rolled off a display.
 Maybe it bumped up against a bottle of the olive oil you were going to drizzle on that avocado toast.